yamachig/Lawtext/README.rst

 Although e-LAWS and standard law XML laid the foundation for automation of legislation, there are still some problems remain:

-- XML tags and structures is not an essential matter of laws themselves and requires other skills to edit.
+- XML tags and structures is not an essential matter of laws themselves and require other skills to edit.
 In other words, XML is not readable/editable for law writers.
-- To avoid editing XML directly, e-LAWS provides a special editor.
+- e-LAWS provides a specially made editor to avoid writing XML directly.
 It may cause another lock-in.

-In the field of programming and open source community (suggestive of the term "code"), such problems are solved with several optimized means:
+In the field of programming and open source community (suggestive of the term "code"), several optimized solutions are available to solve such problems:

-- Source codes are written in manageable plain text format.
-It is not only machine-readable by nature, but also designed so that human can read and edit them efficiently.
+- Source codes are in a manageable plain text format.
+It is not only machine-readable by nature, but also designed so that people can read and edit them efficiently.
 Because they are just simple plain text files, many third-party useful (and often free) tools are available.
-- Various kinds of source code editors and viewers.
-These editors and viewers normally have syntax highlighting features.
-Some of them provides navigation features and can be combined with more advanced tools like linters.
+- Various kinds of source code editors and viewers are available.
+These editors and viewers typically have syntax highlighting features.
+Some of them provide navigation features and more advanced tools like linters can be combined.
-- Multifunctional version control systems, which are generally considered as the basis of programming work flow.
-They avoids reversions and make it easy for developers to collaborate in team.
+- Multifunctional version control systems are available, which are generally the basis of programming workflow.
+They avoid reversions and make it easy for developers to collaborate in a team.
-- Source codes are stored and shared on public repository with history of changing, in human readable and editable form.
+- Source codes are stored and shared on public repositories with changing history, in human-readable and editable form.
 Modifying and commenting features are also integrated.

 Proposal
 ========================

-To solve such problems of law text management described above, I propose "\ **Lawtext**\ " (.law.txt), human readable / editable plain text format for Japanese laws.
+To solve such problems of law text management described above, I propose "\ **Lawtext**\ " (.law.txt), a human-readable/editable plain text format for Japanese laws.

 Lawtext
 ------------------------

 Lawtext has these features:

-- A Lawtext document itself (just a plain text) works well as presentation format.
-It looks akin to what you look a law in printed/web page.
-You can read/edit Lawtext like editing normal document without managing complicated style configurations.
-This feature is made with reference to reStructuredText and Markdown.
+- A Lawtext document itself (just a plain text) works well as a presentation format.
+It looks akin to what you read law in a printed/web page.
+You can read/edit a Lawtext like writing a regular document without managing complicated style configurations.
+This feature is made referring to reStructuredText and Markdown.

-    Example of Lawtext (of the same part as the XML example above):
+    Example of a Lawtext (of the same part as the XML example above):

     .. sourcecode :: none